SystemsBioinformatics/dynamic-community-fba/docs/7_endpoint_fba/home.rst

 Reactions in the ``EndPointFBA`` model have unique IDs formed by appending their original IDs with the time ID (e.g., R_1_timeNN).
-Also, metabolite flows between time points are represented with a unique ID combining the metabolite's ID and the start and end interval IDs.
+Also, metabolite flow between time points are represented with a unique ID combining the metabolite's ID and the start and end interval IDs.